fusiondew/Xeverous.github.io/content/cpp_tutorial/from_scratch/11_classes/02_encapsulation.md

 Many of OOP decisions are not always trivial.
 Some problems take a lot of attempts and experiments to learn.
 If you can't grasp it now, move on, continue and come back later.
 Remember that **the best way to learn programming is by writing code**.
 The more problems you encounter and solve, the better.

-If you are already experimenting with writing OOP code and are unsure about access - make every variable private and every function public.
+If you still have doubts, the reasonable default is to make every variable private and every function public.

 ## exercise